280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ## Modify Key Mappings

-### Edit Code Directly

-To change a key layout choose a behavior you'd like to assign to a key, then choose a parameter code.
-This process is more clearly outlined on ZMK's [Keymaps & Behaviors](https://zmk.dev/docs/features/keymaps) page.

-- Behaviors are all documented on the [Behaviors Overview](https://zmk.dev/docs/behaviors)
-- Codes are all documented on the [keycodes](https://zmk.dev/docs/codes) page

-Open the keymap file and change keys, or add/remove layers, then merge the changes and re-flash the keyboard with the updated firmware.

 ### Use a GUI

-Using a GUI to generate the keymap file content is the easiest option.
+Using a GUI to generate the keymap file content is the easiest option when getting started.
 Head over to nickcoutsos' keymap editor and follow the steps below.

 - Fork/Clone this repo
 - Open a new tab to the [keymap editor](https://nickcoutsos.github.io/keymap-editor/)